WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Configuration/index.md

 Meadow has a robust configuration framework that allows you to adjust settings at build-time and deploy them with an app.

-## Sample App

-For an example of configuration in use, see the [Config Files sample App](https://github.com/WildernessLabs/Meadow.Core.Samples/tree/develop/Source/Meadow.Core.Samples/OS/Config_Files) in the `Meadow.Core.Samples` repo.

 ## OS/Device Configuration and Application Configuration

 Meadow.OS support the following configuration sets: